 Communities In Schools of Chicago is a dropout prevention organization that works.
 Our model is backed by data and rigorous research.
-This year, we are partnering with 175 Chicago public schools, helping more than 75,000 students succeed and stay in school.
+This year, we are partnering with 175 Chicago Public Schools, helping students succeed and stay in school.

 The mission of CIS of Chicago is to surround students with a community of support, empowering them to stay in school and achieve in life.